-Dr Keren Darmon spoke at our recent mature students’ lunch about her experience of working in the communications industry before studying for her PhD as a mature student.
-Keren is an associate member of the Department of Media and Communications at LSE, where she recently completed her PhD.
+Dr Keren Darmon spoke at a mature PhD students’ lunch about her experience of working in the communications industry before studying for her PhD as a mature student.
+Keren is an associate member of the Department of Media and Communications at LSE, where she completed her PhD.
 Her thesis is a feminist media studies project, entitled “Representing SlutWalk London in Mass and Social Media: Negotiating feminist and postfeminist sensibilities“.

 Keren shared her views on the labour market as she experienced it after passing her viva with no corrections in June 2017.
 As a London based parent, Keren decided to apply for jobs that would not involve moving home; and was open to both working in and outside academia.
 We discussed the apparent binary divide between these two occupational worlds and decided there are ways to move between sectors and also ways to combine the two worlds.

 Currently, Keren is employed as a LSE 100 Guest Teacher and this means teaching interdisciplinary groups of students critical thinking based on current issues.
 It involves co-teaching, collegiate working relationships, sharing experiences through professional development, regular meeting and co-operating as part of a team.
 Like many academic early career positions in higher education, this is a fixed term contract (with the possibility to extend).

 To continue to build an academic career, Keren knows she has to find time to publish academic articles in top-level journals so she can contribute to a department’s 2021 REF (Research Excellence Framework).
 She will also need to show potential to contribute to a department’s TEF submission (Teaching Excellence Framework) and, to this end, the work she is doing for LSE 100 is hugely important for her future career, as is gaining the PGCertHE qualification by working with the Teaching and Learning Centre.